EPCCed/2022-07-27-hpc-intro-online/_episodes/12-cluster.md

 {% include {{ site.snippets }}/cluster/specific-node-info.snip %}

-> ## Compare Your Computer, the Head Node and the Worker Node
+> ## Compare Your Computer, the login node and the compute node
 >
 > Compare your laptop's number of processors and memory with the numbers you
 > see on the cluster head node and worker node.
 Discuss the differences with